BP faces angry shareholders over climate plans

 Among them is Nest, which is also backing Follow This's resolution.

-"If BP continues on this path we have serious concerns about them reaching their net zero goal and the long-term success of the company," it said.
+"If BP continues on this path we have serious concerns about them reaching their net zero goal and the long-term success of the company," Nest said.

 "We want to see them investing more in low-carbon solutions and renewables, instead of new oil and gas sites."